 With these estimates, it’s going to help you understand how much you need to save every month.

-It’s going to be a balance between your current self and your future self, don’t let either one screw over the other one.
+It will be a balance between your current self and your future self; don’t let either one screw over the other.

 Figure out your goals, what actions you need to take, what money you will need and execute the plan.

 Review the progress and adjust accordingly.
 It’s ok to zigzag to the right place.

 Figure out where the savings will come from

 Will they come from cutting back, cutting out, and shopping around for the best prices?

 Automate your savings to pay yourself first, remove the weakest link in the savings process, you!